Happy Christmas Eve, everyone!

 Middle School & High School

-This story stars Emma Sasha Silver, who loses her eyesight in a nightmare accident and now she must relearn everything from walking across the street to recognizing her own sisters to imagining colors.
+This story stars Emma Sasha Silver, who loses her eyesight in a nightmare accident.
+Now she must relearn everything from walking across the street to recognizing her own sisters to imagining colors.
 Being one of seven kids, Emma used to be the invisible one, but now it feels like everyone is watching her.

 Just as she’s about to start high school and try to recover her former life, one of her classmates is found dead in an apparent suicide.
 Emma, now fifteen and blind, has to untangle what happened and why – in order to see what makes life worth living.

-Unlike Laureth in “She Is Not Invisible”, Emma wasn’t born blind.
-She could see for the first 15 years of her life and then she just lost it.
+Unlike Laureth in “She Is Not Invisible,” Emma wasn’t born blind.
+She could see for the first fifteen years of her life and then lose it.
 I don’t blame Emma for being gloomy and harsh in the beginning.
-I mean, she lost her sight in a freak accident, her whole world turned upside down.
+She lost her sight in a freak accident, her whole world turned upside down.
 That’s hard on anybody.